 When you hit the trail for a backpacking trip, it’s tough to feel like the world is your oyster if you can barely stand up straight because your pack is so heavy.
 I mean, did you see the movie Wild?
 A pack that’s too heavy sucks all the fun out of a trip into the backcountry.
-And while ultra-light backpackers will tell you the first thing you should do is buy a scale, there are a few easy tried-and-true ways to shave a bit of weight without losing too much comfort.
-Here are 10 ways to lighten up now.
+And while ultralight backpackers will tell you the first thing you should do is buy a scale, there are a few easy tried-and-true ways to shave a bit of weight without losing too much comfort.
+Here are 10 ways to lighten your backpacking pack weight.

 1. Repackage food and personal care items